+Because artistic creation is a means of knowing oneself and the world, and a means of communication, I decided to survey the city equipped with pencils and pastels.
+Attentive to the space around me, I trace, note, reinvent, remind myself.
 As I wander, observe, meet and research, a sensitive cartography is drawn up based on my aesthetic, emotional and cultural experience of the places I visit.
-I draw in situ, from memory, experimenting with new techniques: it is a question of understanding space through curiosity and sensitivity.
+I draw on location, from memory, experimenting with new techniques: it is a question of understanding space through curiosity and sensitivity.

 Thereafter, it will be a question of following the trace of the work carried out, of going back up the wire of the woven connections because in the generated cartography, there is no more time or space: anything could have happened.
 With reality as a backdrop, imagination has embroidered new patterns.
 Spaces have been transformed into sets, people into characters, conversations into dialogue.